 Subparagraph (d)(3)(A) specifies that recklessness as to whether the decedent is a protected person is an aggravating circumstance.
 Recklessness is defined at RCC § 22E-206, and requires that the accused was aware of a substantial risk that the decedent was a protected person, and that the risk is of such a nature and degree that, considering the nature and purpose of the person's conduct and the circumstances known to the person, its disregard is clearly blameworthy.
-The term "protected person" is defined in RCC § 22E-701.
+The term "protected person" is defined in RCC § 22E-701.243

 Subparagraph (d)(3)(B) specifies that causing the death of another with the purpose of harming the decedent because of his or her status as a law enforcement officer, public safety employee, or district official is an aggravating circumstance.
-This aggravating circumstance requires that the accused acted with "purpose" a term defined at RCC § 22E-206, which means that the actor must consciously desire to harm that person because of his or her status as a law enforcement officer, public safety employee, or District official.
-Harm may include, but does
+This aggravating circumstance requires that the accused acted with "purpose" a term defined at RCC § 22E-206, which means that the actor must consciously desire to harm that person because of his or her status as a law law evidence of her voluntary intoxication could not be presented to negate the culpable mental state.
+Wheeler v.
 United States, 832 A.2d 1271, 1273 (D.C.
 2003) (quoting Bishop v.
 United States, 71 App.D.C.
 132, 107 F.2d 297 (D.C.
 Cir.
 1939)).
 For example, the government's affirmative case might focus on the fact that an ordinary, reasonable (presumably sober) person in X's position would have possessed the subjective awareness required to establish extreme indifference to human life-whereas X might have difficulty persuading the factfinder that she lacked this subjective awareness without being able to point to her voluntarily intoxicated state.
 See, e.g., Larry Alexander, The Supreme Court, Dr. Jekyll, and the Due Process of Proof, 1996 Sup.
 Ct.
 Rev. 191, 200 (1996) (arguing that such an approach, in effect, creates a permissive, but unrebuttable presumption of mens reain situations of self-induced intoxication); Sanford H. Kadish, Fifty Years of Criminal Law: An Opinionated Review, 87 Cal.
 L. Rev.943, 955 (1999) (arguing that "retain[ing] a mens rea requirement in the definition of the crime, but keep[ing] the defendant from introducing evidence to rebut its presence would, in effect, "rid[] the law of a culpability requirement").

-RCC § 22E-1102.
+242 RCC § 22E-1102.

-RCC § 22E-701 "Protected person" means a person who is:
+243 RCC § 22E-701 "Protected person" means a person who is: